Frequently asked questions about the Western Australian Premier's Book Awards.

 Any type of book is eligible to enter eg YA, childrens, poetry, thriller, history, etc.

 You must complete an online entry form.
-If you do not have access to a computer or internet, your local Library membership will allow free computer access.
+If you do not have access to a computer or internet, your local library membership will allow free computer access.

 A shortlist will be announced via the State Library’s social media channels @statelibrarywa and then published on the State Library of Western Australia’s website.
 Publishers and authors will then be notified by email if their entry has been shortlisted.
 Unsuccessful entries may not be advised personally of the results.